FormidableLabs/react-native-ama/CONTRIBUTING.md

 Contributions welcome!

+In order to clone the repo, you need `git-lfs` installed.
+You can find the installation instructions [here](https://git-lfs.github.com/).

-To get started, first install:
+Then, after cloing, to get started, first install the dependencies:

 ```sh
 $ yarn